 Supplementary Text 1.
 Resources for Database (DB) setup

-Specific versions and compositions of the DBs used for each software in this study, as well as the computational resources and time used to build each software is available in Table 1.
-For DBs comparisons, the maxikraken2 DBs, includes both complete and draft genomes of the microbe, requires over 150 GB of memory available on the workstation for the downstream analyses, while the standard DB requires only 53 GB and minikraken DB requires 8GB.
-Customized DB (60 GB) was built with the same composition of the standard DB, with the addition of the genomes of two Rattus species the dataset was collected from.
-With 12 threads of CPU used on UGA’s high memory computing node, the building of the customized database took ~15 hrs (Table I) to complete the building process.
-Time of the analyses also changes with the selection of the databases, but the differences is only in the range of minutes.
-For rest of the software, pre-built DBs were chosen to perform the profiling, if these were provided by the software.
+The DBs version numbers and compositions used for each software, as well as the computational resources and time used to build them, are described in Table 1.
+For Kraken 2, four DBs were used: maxikraken 2, standard, minikraken, and customized.
+The maxikraken2 DB includes both complete and draft genomes of the bacteria, archaea, fungi, protozoa and viruses, thus requires over 150 GB of memory available on the workstation for the downstream analyses, while the standard and minikraken DBs require only 53 GB and 8GB, respectively.
+The customized DB took 60 GB and it was built with the same composition of the standard DB and with the addition of the genomes of the two Rattus species used in this study.
+All analyses were ran in the high-performance computing cluster at the Georgia Advanced Computing Resource Center.
+With 12 threads of CPU used on the high memory computing node, the building of the customized DB took ~15 hrs (Table I).
+The time of each analysis changed with the selection of the DB used, but the time difference was small (only in the range of minutes).
+For the rest of the software, pre-built DBs were chosen to perform the profiling, if these were provided by the software.
 CLARK, CLARK-s, Diamond, and Kaiju were the only four software in our study without a pre-built software provided.
-With 12 threads of CPU used on UGA’s high memory computing node, building of CLARK’s database took over 42 hours to complete, with over 400 GB memory utilized (Table I).
-CLARK-s database, required to build on top of the CLARK’s database, took around 40 additional hours to complete, with around 300 GB memory utilized (Table I).
-Building of Diamond’s database, with the same computational setting, completed in ~2.4 hours utilizing ~ 8 GB, while Kaiju’s database took ~ 5 hours to complete utilizing ~115 GB of memory (Table I).
-As for analysis time, using 12 CPU on UGA’s high memory computing node, Diamond used ~5 hour on average to classify one sample and BLASTN used ~2 hours to classify one sample.
-Rest of the software could finish classifying one sample within 5 minutes at most (Table I).
+With 12 threads of CPU used on the high memory computing node, the building of CLARK’s DB took over 42 hours to complete, with over 400 GB memory used (Table I).
+CLARK-s DB, required to build on top of the CLARK’s DB, took around 40 additional hours to complete, with around 300 GB memory used (Table I).
+The building of Diamond’s DB, with the same computational setting, completed in ~2.4 hours using ~ 8 GB, while Kaiju’s DB took ~ 5 hours to complete using ~115 GB of memory (Table I).
+As for analysis time, using 12 threads of CPU on the UGA’s high memory computing node, Diamond used on average ~5 hours to classify one sample, while BLASTN used ~2 hours.
+The rest of the software classified one sample within 5 minutes at most (Table I).

-Supplementary Text2 DB comparisons at genus and species Level
+Supplementary Text2.
+DB comparisons at genus and species levels.